Get

 What Can I Feed My Dog With Pancreatitis?

 There are several specially formulated diets for pancreatitis to make it easier for you to provide your dog with a balanced diet of low-fat food.
-It is best to talk to your veterinarian about the options available, as each brand has a different fat content, and every patient has different requirements.
+It is best to talk to a veterinarian about the options available, as each brand has a different fat content, and every patient has different requirements.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!